USS Nebraska (SSBN-739): Service history

-The sub has successfully launched Trident missiles for testing six times, once in 1995, in 2004, in 2008, in 2011 in 2018, and in 2019.
+The sub has successfully launched Trident missiles for testing six times, once in 1993, in 2004, in 2008, in 2011 in 2018, and in 2019.

-As of November 2013, the sub had completed 62 deterrent patrols during its 20 years of service.
+As of November 2013, the submarine had completed 62 deterrent patrols during her 20 years of service.
 Each patrol is usually 77 days in duration followed by 35 days in port for maintenance.

 Following Patrol 54, Nebraska was awarded the "Battle E" for Submarine Squadron 17.
 Additionally, following Patrol 56, the submarine was awarded the "Battle E" for Submarine Squadron 17 for its second consecutive year.
 After completing an unprecedented 116-day patrol in late 2013, Nebraska was again awarded the "Battle E," her third in four years.

 In popular culture

 In the military hard science fiction Looking Glass series by John Ringo and Travis S. Taylor, Nebraska is converted into the first human interstellar spaceship and renamed Vorpal Blade.
 The boat is the main setting for the majority of the second, third, and fourth books in the series, Vorpal Blade, Manxome Foe, and Claws That Catch.